 Many large-circulation magazines insist on fact-checking, however, writing it into their letters of assignment.
 National Geographic, for example, requires writers to provide a manuscript copy that includes “the annotated list of publications, addresses and phone numbers of people and institutions mentioned in the text and other sources of information,” and to submit all the source material they collected during the assignment.
 The magazine then assigns a fact-checker to go through the story with a fine-tooth comb, checking each fact against the backup material to ensure that the writer has gotten even tiny details right.

-I’ve been through this kind of gruelling fact-checking many times, yet I still feel a little anxious every time a fact-checker calls.
+I’ve been through this kind of grueling fact-checking many times, yet I still feel a little anxious every time a fact-checker calls.
 But I have learned over the years that a writer can keep a fact-checker’s queries to a minimum by making the best and most detailed annotated copy possible.

 Keeping Track of Source Material